AoWangPhilly/productivity-bot/README.md

-# GORDON Bot
+# Gordon Bot
 ## BoilerMake VII Hackathon Project

-GORDON is a Discord bot that encourages productivity through features such as to-do lists, calendars, and also fun commands featuring the one and only Gordon Ramsay.
-So if you ever need some encouragement during this time, maybe you need GORDON in your life!
+Gordon is a Discord bot that encourages productivity through features such as to-do lists, calendars, and also fun commands featuring the one and only Gordon Ramsay.
+So if you ever need some encouragement during this time, maybe you need Gordon in your life!

 ### Key Features
 * To-do lists